Im5tu/im5tu.github.io/content/article/2017/05/domain-driven-design-notes/index.md

 *These are my notes on domain driven design whilst watching the course by Dino Esposito on [Pluralsight](https://app.pluralsight.com/library/courses/modern-software-architecture-domain-models-cqrs-event-sourcing/table-of-contents).*

 Domain Driven Design (or DDD), is the process of discovering both data and behavioural requirements for a given problem domain where traditional approaches usually focus purely on data collection aspects.
-The aim is to provide better tools to tackle the complexity at the heart of software. <!-- more -->
+The aim is to provide better tools to tackle the complexity at the heart of software. <!--more-->

 Within DDD, there are two distinct parts: an analytical one and a strategical one.
 To use a DDD centric approach, the analytical aspects are required while the strategical aspects can take one of many forms depending on the requirements gained from analytical insight.